kevinxia787/Budgetr/README.md

 Ninth Edit:
 Main is complete.
 Program works as expected.
 Will end up hashing out user interface and clean it up a bit before learning how to transition from main method to an actual executable.

+Tenth Edit:

+Added a in progress main that will create the executable.
+Still learning the intricacies of the Java GUI.